18F/tdrs-app-rfq/README.md

-# Draft TANF Data Reporting System (TDRS) RFQ
+# Data Reporting RFQ

+Developing an RFQ to procure a new data reporting system for the the Office of Family Assistance (OFA) within the US Department of Health and Human Services (HHS).

 ## Introduction

-The Office of Family Assistance (OFA) within the Administration for Children and Families (ACF) administers the Temporary Assistance for Needy Families (TANF) program on behalf of the Department of Health and Human Services (HHS).
-Since 1996, the TANF program has served as one of the nation's primary economic security and stability programs for low-income families with children.
-TANF is a block grant that provides
-$16.6 billion annually to states, territories, the District of Columbia, and federally-recognized Indian tribes.
+OFA administers the Temporary Assistance for Needy Families (TANF) program on behalf of HHS.

+Since 1996, the TANF program has served as one of the nation’s primary economic security and stability programs for low-income families with children.
+TANF is a grant that provides $16.6 billion annually to states, territories, the District of Columbia, and federally-recognized Indian tribes.
 These TANF jurisdictions use federal TANF funds to provide income support as well as a wide range of services to vulnerable families with minor children.

 As part of oversight and administration of the TANF Program, OFA operates the TANF Data Reporting System (TDRS).
 OFA's state, territory, and tribal TANF grantees submit data to TDRS that they are legislatively-mandated to report.
-OFA then aggregates the data and uses it for descriptive analyses and program accountability, most notably through the work participation rate calculations.
+OFA then aggregates the data and uses it for descriptive analyses and program accountability.

-The existing system was developed in the late 1990s using late 80s technology, and thus is difficult to operate and use.
-OFA intends to replace this system with a modern system using open source technologies that will ease these problems and give them much more control over their data.
+OFA intends to develop and deploy a new data reporting system that uses open source software.

-Here we provide a draft of the Request for Quotes (RFQ) that we intend to release to solicit software development services to build our new Tanf Data Reporting System.
+Here we provide a [draft of the Request for Quotes (RFQ)](RFQ.md) that we intend to release to solicit software development services to build our new data reporting system.

-We intend to release the final RFQ **TBD** with responses due **TBD**.
+We intend to release the final RFQ later this month with responses due within 3-4 weeks of its release.

-## RFQ Table of Contents
+## Draft RFQ Table of Contents

 1. [Purpose and Background](PurposeBackground.md)
 1. [Scope](Scope.md)